NiryoRobotics/ned_ros/sphinx_doc/source/simulation.rst

 Control with ROS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Not only Rviz can display the robot, it can also be linked with ROS controllers to show robot's actions
+| Not only Rviz can display the robot, but it can also be linked with ROS controllers to show the robot's actions
  from ROS commands!

 | This method can help you debugging ROS topics, services and also, API scripts.

 To run it: ::